PaigeClarkson/PaigeClarkson.github.io/README.md

+## Paige's Github Page

-# PaigeClarkson.github.io
+# Welcome!

-This repository is to for creating a github page.
+Here is the Github page that I have created.